-When you become pregnant your body undergoes a variety of changes.
+When you become pregnant, your body undergoes a variety of changes.
 One of the first changes you may experience is in your vaginal discharge.
-It is important that you are aware of the normal changes during pregnancy and that you inform your health care provider about any changes that may appear abnormal.
+It is important to be aware of what is considered normal during pregnancy and to inform your health care provider about any changes that may appear abnormal.

 What is normal vaginal discharge?

-Normal vaginal discharge during pregnancy called leukorrhea is thin, white, milky and mild smelling.
+Normal vaginal discharge during pregnancy is called leukorrhea and is thin, white, milky, and mild smelling.
 Leukorrhea is normal and nothing for you to worry about.

 During pregnancy do not:

-- Douche (this can interrupt the normal balance and lead to a vaginal infection)
+- Douche–this can interrupt the normal balance of healthy bacteria in the vagina and lead to infection.

 During pregnancy do: